 Home health aides are invaluable additions to those needing assistance with daily activities.
 Still, it’s essential to clearly understand what exactly they can and cannot do for you.
-This blog post is designed to clarify what home health aides are not allowed to do so that those seeking home health care services can make an informed decision amid their various options.
+This blog aims to clarify what home health aides are not allowed to do so that those seeking caregiver support services or home health aides can make an informed decision amid their various options.

 Too often, individuals presume the aide can provide a more extensive range of services than they are allowed.
 An initial assessment of your needs and the capabilities of the home health aide you’re considering is essential to unearth any potential issues.
 Taking these steps now will ensure that you receive proper care from your home health aide in the future.

 A home health aide is a trained professional who provides non-medical services to people living in their homes, usually those recovering from or managing illness and disability.
-Their primary role is to provide companionship, assistance, and support and help clients take medications on schedule.
+Their primary role is to provide personal care aide, companionship, assistance, and support and help clients take medications on schedule.

 - Helping with day-to-day activities such as getting dressed, eating, grooming, bathing, and using the bathroom.